Salmandabbakuti/superfluid-dashboard/README.md

-### Superfluid Steam Lifecycle Notifications using Push Protocol
+### Superfluid Stream Lifecycle Notifications using Push Protocol

-This project provides real-time notifications for superfluid steam lifecycle(creation, update, deletion) events using Push Protocol.
+This project provides real-time notifications for superfluid stream lifecycle(creation, update, deletion) events using Push Protocol.
 The notifications are delivered to users via channels.

 #### Workflow Architecture